MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 ## Step 7: Update the Azure AD policy<a name="update-azure-ad"></a>

 1. In Azure Active Directory, under **Security**, click **Conditional Access**.
-1. Update the policy you created in [step 1](#conf-azure-ad) to include the relevant users, groups, and controls you require.
+1. Update the policy you created in [Configure the Conditional Access policy feature of Azure Active Directory](#conf-azure-ad) to include the relevant users, groups, and controls you require.
 1. Under **Session** > **Use Conditional Access App Control**, if you selected **Use Custom Policy**, go to Cloud App Security and create a corresponding session policy.
 For more information, see [Session policies](session-policy-aad.md).

 >[!div class="step-by-step"]